 * Physics/Physics Education B.A. course checklist

 This degree program traditionally prepares students for graduate school or a career in physics or a related field in the physical sciences.

 B.A. in Physics

 This degree program provides a pathway for more students to major in physics, as a second major to physical chemistry, mathematics, and engineering, for example.
-Students planning to attend graduate school in physics or astronomy or planning a primary career in physics or the physical sciences should choose the B.S. degree instead.

 B.S.
 Physics PLUS

 Students preparing for technical careers may select this curriculum, which enables students to concentrate in physics and a coherent selection of 27 hours in an elected technical area.
 Examples of an elected technical area are mathematics; engineering; biology; chemistry; computer science; geophysics; atmospheric science; economics; business; technical writing.

 B.S. in Astronomy & Astrophysics

 Students wishing to pursue careers related to astronomy/astrophysics should complete a B.S. in Astronomy.

 B.A. in Physics & Physics Education (Concurrent major)